Skip to main content

 Behold the last bit of fall in Clark Farms, Granby, Connecticut

 Seems like the fall season almost passed by in the blink of an eye.
 Good times always pass by without knowing, and I am always thankful that this fall season in Connecticut is exceptionally beautiful.
 I haven't seen such lovely colors in the last 20 years of my stay in Connecticut.
-We just can't let go of the fall season; we're not yet ready to greet the winter.
+We just can't let go of the fall season; we're not yet ready to greet winter.
 As I mentioned, the fall season is almost over here, but the fallen leaves and fruits have such beauty.
 This weekend, we visited Clark Farms and caught the last bit of beauty of the fall.
 It was a wonderful day.
 I captured some wonderful snaps and shared them here.
 It was a magical view of the landscape with rolling hills and fallen apples surrounded by red barns.

 Simple Diwali look